 3: Contact an Experienced Criminal Defense Lawyer

 You need a lawyer who can help guide you through the criminal justice system and ensure every decision you make is in your best interests.
-Ideally, you will choose an attorney who focuses exclusively on defending people who have been charged with a crime.
+Ideally, you will choose a criminal defense attorney who focuses exclusively on defending people who have been charged with a crime.
 This will help reassure you that the person representing you knows how the criminal justice system works and has a proven track record of helping people just like you.

 4: Only Discuss the Details of Your Case with Your Attorney